RTDNA Constitution & Bylaws

 Article X | Conferences

 The Association shall conduct at least one (1) Annual International Conference for the general benefit of all Association members.
-Sites for Annual International Conferences shall be approved by the Board of Directors at least three (3) years in advance of the scheduled meeting time unless exigencies do not permit.
-The presiding officer at the Annual International Conference shall be the Chairman/woman or in the absence of the Chairman/woman, the Chairman/woman-elect or a member of the Board designated by the Chairman/woman.
+Sites for Annual International Conferences shall be approved by the Board of Directors.
+The presiding officer at the Annual International Conference shall be the Chair or in the absence of the Chair, the Chair-elect or in the absence of the Chair-elect a member of the Board designated by the Chair.

 Article XI | Election of Officers, Directors-At-Large and Regional Directors